Modulation and correlations lengths in systems with competing interactions: for the screened Coulomb ferromagnet

-Here, we employed the shorthand $p \equiv \sqrt{(\mu - \lambda^{2})^{2} - 4Q}$.
-This parameter $p$ vanishes at the crossover temperature $T^{*}$ at which a divergent modulation length makes an appearance, $p(T=T^{*})=0$.
+In Eq.(\ref{explicitT}), we employed the shorthand $p \equiv \sqrt{(\mu - \lambda^{2})^{2} - 4Q}$.
+The parameter $p$ vanishes at the crossover temperature $T^{*}$ at which a divergent modulation length makes an appearance, $p(T=T^{*})=0$.
 At low temperatures, $T<T^{*}$, $p$ becomes imaginary and an analytical crossover occurs to another real functional form.